NavdeepNP/Hybrid-Smart-Surveillance-Real-Time-Wildlife-Monitoring-System-using-YOLOv8-with-Multichannel-Alert/README.md

-# MLendsem
+# Hybrid Smart Surveillance: Real-Time Wildlife Monitoring System using YOLOv8 with Multichannel Alerts
-All files of end semester codes of my ml end semester project are available in this repository along with the datasets used.
+All files of codes of my project are available in this repository along with the datasets used.